-- 8.21 Where the complaint is in relation to a community council/councillor's behaviour or actions, the following actions may be considered: - (a) offer to provide guidance/training/mentoring; - (b) suspension from community council meetings and activities for a period of time, as agreed by the Panel; - (c) instruction to stand down as an Office Bearer; - (d) censure of behaviour and issue a written warning to behave in accordance with the Standards of Conduct contained in the Scheme for the Establishment of Community Councils; or - (e) in serious cases, expulsion of a member from the community council, if approved by the panel's unanimous vote.
+- (1) Offer to provide guidance/training/mentoring. - (2) Suspension from Community Council meetings and activities for a period of time to be agreed by the majority of the Panel. - (3) Instruction to stand down as an Office Bearer. - (4) Censure of behaviour and issue a written warning to behave in accordance with the Standards of Conduct contained in the Scheme for the Establishment of Community Councils. - (5) In serious cases, expulsion of a member from the community council, if approved by the panel's unanimous vote.